mosheyaku/resume/README.md

-# Blog Site
+# Resume Website

 ### Introduction
-_Developed a personal portfolio website using the Django framework in Python, incorporating Python, CSS, HTML, and JavaScript.</br>
+_Developed a personal resume website using the Django framework in Python, incorporating Python, CSS, HTML, and JavaScript.</br>
 The website focuses on presenting my resume in a visually appealing anduser-friendly design, featuring interactive elements to </br>enhance the overall browsing experience._